Legal & Admin

 Emergency supply checklists for seniors aging at home

-The pyschology of emergency planning
+The psychology of emergency planning

 Emergencies can be particularly challenging for older adults, who may face unique psychological and physical vulnerabilities.
 Dr. Nick Bach of Louis Ville Grace Psychological says, "In my experience, one of the most common oversights in emergency preparedness for seniors is not adequately addressing their mental health needs."